Battle of the Bulge heroes remembered 75 years on - France 24

 - Artillery barrage -

-The overall Battle of the Bulge would rage across the Ardennes for six weeks, until the Allies prevailed against the Germans in January 1945.
+The overall Battle of the Bulge would rage across the Ardennes for six weeks -- drawing in 600,000 American and 25,000 British troops against 400,000 Germans -- until the Allies prevailed in January 1945.

 Between 15,000 and 20,000 German troops died, against between 10,000 and 19,000 Americans.